rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 The nations raged, but your wrath came, and the time for the dead to be judged, and for rewarding your servants, the prophets and saints, and those who fear your name, both small and great, and for destroying the destroyers of the earth. ^1118

-Then God’s temple in heaven was opened, and the ark of his covenant was seen within his temple.
+Then God's temple in heaven was opened, and the ark of his covenant was seen within his temple.
 There were flashes of lightning, rumblings, peals of thunder, an earthquake, and heavy hail. ^1119

-And a great sign appeared in heaven : a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars. ^1201
+And a great sign appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars. ^1201

 She was pregnant and was crying out in birth pains and the agony of giving birth. ^1202

-And another sign appeared in heaven : behold, a great red dragon, with seven heads and ten horns, and on his heads seven diadems. ^1203
+And another sign appeared in heaven: behold, a great red dragon, with seven heads and ten horns, and on his heads seven diadems. ^1203

 His tail swept down a third of the stars of heaven and cast them to the earth.
 And the dragon stood before the woman who was about to give birth, so that when she bore her child he might devour it. ^1204